 The Dark Funnel is Here–You Don’t Need to Attribute Everything

-In the digital marketing and analytics world, attribution has always been considered crucial.
+In the digital content marketing and analytics world, attribution has always been considered crucial.
 Being able to attribute the success of marketing activities to specific touchpoints helps marketers optimize their strategies and make data-driven decisions.
 However, with the rise of the dark funnel, attributing every customer action has become increasingly challenging.

 What’s the Dark Funnel?